 The wild things are certainly to be found within South Africa’s massive Kruger National Park Area.
 One of Africa’s largest reserves, it stretches through 7,500 square miles in northeastern South Africa and borders Zimbabwe and Mozambique.
+Visit Kruger National Park during our Wildlife and the Falls and Stars of South Africa itineraries.

 Becoming South Africa’s first National Park in 1926, Kruger National Park Area has several private game reserves in which to explore.
 With over 270 animal species, 517 types of birds, 90 varieties of fish and amphibians, 2000 kinds of plants and even bushman rock paintings, there is much to see and explore.